miksalmon/TileFitterPro/README.md

 # TileFitterPro

 ## Problem
-A given a list of tiles needs to be packed to fit into a single large container in any order or position that will fit.
+A given list of tiles needs to be packed to fit into a single large container in any order or position that will fit.
 The tiles may not be rotated or scaled.

 ## Input
 The input is a list of rectangles to place within a given container of specified width and height.
 It should be in the specified CSV file under the following format: